rantahar/Lattice-Field-Theory/source/index.rst

 .. math::
    <M> = \frac{1}{V} \frac{\partial}{\partial h} \log(Z).
    :label:
-So the field :math:`h` functions as a source for the magnetisation.
+So the field :math:`h` functions as a source for the magnetization.

 Similarly the energy is